-- For most categories this is an optional item for an entry, but it does show as a positive factor for review.
+- For some categories this is an optional item for an entry, but it does show as a positive factor for review.

 - This document’s purpose is to provide the viewers with additional insight into the processes, conclusions, details, etc. of the entry.